 - Allocating S$578 million in International Partnership funds to support overseas expansion

-- Investing an additional S$2.3 billion into the National Research Fund and National Productivity Fund to facilitate the research and application of efficient business practices over the next four years
+- Investing an additional S$2.3 billion into the National Research Fund and National Productivity Fund so as to facilitate the research and application of efficient business practices over the next four years

-- Co-funding a 40% wage hike up to SGD$ 3800 per month for Singapore Citizens to allow firms to cope with rising wages
+- Co-funding a 40% wage hike up to SGD$3800 per month for Singapore Citizens, hence allowing firms to cope with rising wages

-Support for SMEs is available through various Singaporean Government Agencies:
+Support for SMEs with Singapore government grants is available through various Singaporean Government Agencies:

 Singapore Government Grants